 MYTHS.
 Povos Indígenas no Brasil Mirim.
-[S. l.], [20--] Available at: https://mirim.org/en/how-they-live/myths.
+[S. l.], [20-] Available at: https://mirim.org/en/how-they-live/myths.
 Accessed on: Jun.
 23, 2024.

 - a.
-What \blacktriangle the girl \blacktriangle into when she ran away to the sky? - b.
-What \blacktriangle the boy \blacktriangle that caused the girl to run away? - 4.
+What ▲ the girl ▲ into when she ran away to the sky? - b.
+What ▲ the boy ▲ that caused the girl to run away? - 4.
 Think about a situation when someone's feelings for you/someone you know influenced your/his/her actions?
 How did you/he/she handle it?
-What did you/he/she learn from that experience? - Read the text and replace the icon ▲ with the past forms of the verbs from the box.
+What did you/he/she learn from that experience? - 5.
+Read the text and replace the icon ▲ with the past forms of the verbs from the box.
 Refer to a dictionary if needed. was; grew; saw; threw; became be / become / grow / see / throw

 It is told that the moon goddess Jaci would occasionally choose her favorite women among the youth of a tribe and turn them into stars.
 One young lady called Naiá ▲ particularly obsessed with meeting Jaci and wandered the mountains during the night without ever finding the moon goddess.
-She wouldn't eat or drink anything, unlike any in the sky.
-And so Naiá 🔺 a "water star": A plant whose white petals only open at night.
+She wouldn't eat or drink anything, and in time she ▲ thin.